gamingrobot/doingstuff.dev/content/posts/homelab-adventure-part-4.md

 ### Exposing applications

 I use [Traefik](https://doc.traefik.io/traefik/) to expose each application based on labels.
 I use a wildcard certificate to enable HTTPS, but Let's Encrypt could also be used.
-If you are worried about mounting the `docker.sock` directly to Traefik, you can setup [socket-proxy](https://github.com/wollomatic/socket-proxy).
+If you are worried about mounting the `docker.sock` directly to Traefik, you can set up [socket-proxy](https://github.com/wollomatic/socket-proxy).

 ```yaml
 # roles/container-traefik/tasks/main.yml